leppie/Colorspace/README.md

 Experiments and learning about how colors and shit work.

+Most equations have been implemented from information @ http://www.brucelindbloom.com

 Could be used as a general color library too.

 Inspired by Argyll (http://argyllcms.com/) after getting a colorimeter and finding such great calibration software (and wanting to find out what the numbers mean).